 After knowing how many Airports in Saudi Arabia, you can find detailed information about all these airports.

-King Fahd international airport was named after Fahd bin Abdulaziz who acted as a king from 1985 till his death that took place in 2005.
-It is located in Dammam and also called Dammam airport.
-The specific location for this airport is 20 km northwest in Dammam.
-If we compare all airports in Saudi Arabia, this airport holds the title for being the largest airport in Saudi Arabia. ویزا گائیڈ بک اردو میں پڑھیں
+King Fahd international airport is located in Dammam and is also called Dammam airport.
+The specific location for this airport is 20 km northwest of Dammam.
+If we compare all airports in Saudi Arabia, this airport holds the title of being the largest airport in Saudi Arabia.

 Location of King Fahd International Airport

 An amazing fact about King Fahd international airport is that it hosts the shortest international flight to Bahrain and also hosts the longest domestic flight to Tabuk.
 The airport has two major entrances that connect it to the rest of the city.
 One happens to be a northern exit that leads to Qatif.
 Qatif acts as a four-lane highway.

 The terminal of the Dammam airport is divided into six stories.
 Among these six, three are responsible for passenger processing while fourth is boarding, and the third and sixth levels are for arrival and departures.
 The total area that covers passenger terminals is about 327,000-meter square.
 Some statistics also show that King Fahd international airport is the biggest airport in the world as it mentions the area to be 77600 hectares.
 In this way, it is also one of the most beautiful airports in Saudi Arabia.

 Another thing about King Fahd international airport is that the stores of this airport are actually duty-free.
 Additionally, there is an area for gift centers, cafeterias, and restaurants.
 There are still plans to open indoor playgrounds to facilitate travelers more.